team-alya/kaluste-backend-25K/README.md

 docker-compose -f docker-compose-local-cache.yml down
 ```

-## Cache

-We use [Memcached](https://memcached.org/) for caching in development.

-### Key Features

-- Caches furniture price data using `brand+model` as key
-- 24 hour cache expiration
-- Checks cache before new price scrapes
-- Cache clears on server restart

-### Setup

-- Follow Docker Instructions to setup Memcached.

-Note: Caching is currently disabled in production.

 ## Database

 This project uses [MongoDB](https://www.mongodb.com/) as its database solution and [mongoose](https://mongoosejs.com/) to interact with MongoDB.